rohitsrivatsav/naive-bayes-hw/README.md

 In general, what makes the Naive Bayes Classifier so `naive`?

+- It is naive because it assumes all features are independent.

 What is the difference between the Bernoulli, Gaussian and Multinomial Naive Bayes Classifiers?

+- Bernoulli is when features are 0 or 1
+- Multinomial is when features are counts
+- Gaussian is when features are continuous and normally distributed

 Can you use the Naive Bayes Classifier if your features are not independent?

+- You shouldn't, as that's the primary assumption before using this classifier.

 ### Part III